Fujifilm X-T20 vs X30

 Body comparison: Fujifilm X-T20 vs X30

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Fujifilm X30 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably smaller (13 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the X30 are weather-sealed.